Purrfect Companions - Cats.

 My friend Jane tells me that her cat had become her loyal sidekick.
 She was given a kitten when she too ended up on her own.
 She swears by cats’ loyalty and affection.
 She tells me that no matter what time she comes home, her cat is always at the window waiting and happily cuddles up to her on the couch while she relaxes for a while.
 She claims that it is her cat that helps her to relax and to get rid of the day’s stresses.

-I wanted to know what makes these creatures tick and whether I could expect a feline friend to give me the companionship I wanted.
+I wanted to know what makes these creatures tick and whether I could expect a feline friend to give me the companionship I was after.
 Were they as intelligent as dogs?
 Some say that brain size has nothing to do with intelligence.

 Do I have to feed them fish?
-Can I train them to be polite and socialized.
-Are they clever or dumb?
-There was so much to read in books and pamphlets.
-The internet is full of articles, videos and Q&A. I read and I sifted and ended up with enough to read and grasp without feeling overwhelmed.
+Can I train them to be polite and socialized?
+Are they clever like dogs?
+The internet is full of articles, videos and Q&A. I read and I sifted until I ended up with enough to read and grasp without feeling overwhelmed.
+Then came the choice.
+Big boned cats, small slim figurine cats.
+Long haired if you enjoy the brushing, short hair for a busy person.
+Mumma cats or Toms?
+Inside cat or one I can allow out for a while?
+Talkers, or quiet ones?

-She has filled my little home with happy sounds, and she is so good to snuggle with!!
+I love her loud purring when she is on my lap, and she is so good to snuggle up to!!
 I have learned a great deal about her and other cats.

 Cats have been with us a long time.